xavenna/stellar-enigma/README.md

 * texturemap/ - Contains texturemap files
     * Contains a texturemap file.
 See documentation for TextureCache for format
 * level/ - contains level and object data
-    * Contains level data, stored in .sel files (explor format), and object data, stored in .sml files (stellar object format).
+    * Contains level data, stored in .sel files (json from OGMO), and object data, stored in .sml files (stellar object format).
 * audio/ - contains sound and music files, as well as the audio file list
     * Contains audiomap.txt - a list of all audio files, stored in the explor format.